Canon 10D vs Ricoh GR

 Studio photographers will appreciate that the Canon 10D (unlike the GR) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the GR have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the GR have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the GR was followed by the Ricoh GR II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the 10D and GR can be found, respectively, in the Canon 10D Manual (free pdf) or the online Ricoh GR Manual.

 So how do things add up?
 Which of the two cameras – the Canon 10D or the Ricoh GR – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.